 As with chamomile, valerian plant extract reportedly stimulates the GABA receptor in the brain and helps to induce sleep.
 Yet again, studies are inconclusive as to whether valerian scientifically promotes sleep.

-As with all herbal teas, it’s best trying them out for yourself and individuals may react uniquely to their respective benefits.
+As with all herbal teas, it’s best trying them out for yourself as each individual will react differently to their respective benefits.

 Studies have been positive, with links between using lemon balm – or a combination including lemon balm- and better sleep being established.

-Peppermint tea apparently carries many health benefits, such as stress relieving, improving concentration, stomach problems and sinus relief.
+Peppermint tea apparently carries many health benefits, such as stress relief, improved concentration, alleviating stomach problems and sinus relief.

 And of course it’s been linked to improving sleep quality.